Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 ---
-title: "The Enneagram and Religion: Exploring the Connections"
+title: 'The Enneagram and Religion: Exploring the Connections'
 description: "Explore the Enneagram's applications across various spiritual traditions and its use as a universal tool for self-understanding"
 author: 'DJ Wayne'
 date: '2023-08-05'